phpList/base-distribution/README.md

 1. In the Apache virtual host configuration, set the directory `web/` as the document root.
 2. Set the phpList database credentials as environment variables in the Apache virtual host configuration.
-Your configuration then could look like this:
+Your Apache 2.4 configuration then could look like this:

 ```
 <VirtualHost *:80>